Diocese of Richmond: 2000 to 2010

 The diocese was sued for defamation in July 2003 for $14 million by Carole Kahwajy.
 A principal of St. Benedict School in Richmond, the diocese had fired her in January 2002.
-Kahwajy said that diocesan officials had spread a story that she had covered up sexual abuse of boys at the school by Reverend John Hesch.
+Kahwajy said that diocesan officials had spread a story that she had covered up the sexual abuse of boys at St. Benedict by the priest John Hesch.
 She also claimed that diocese said she was sexually abusing boys at the school and had a sexual relationship with another priest.
 In 2003, after 33 years as bishop, Sullivan retired.

 Pope John Paul II named Bishop Francis X. DiLorenzo of the Diocese of Honolulu as Sullivan's replacement in 2004.
 Upon his installation, DiLorenzo reactivated the diocese's liturgical commission to assert control over any statements or documents produced by clergy within the diocese.
-DiLorenzo in 2006 forcibly retired Reverend Thomas J. Quinlan, pastor of Holy Family Catholic Church in Virginia Beach for a history of using offensive language during mass.
+DiLorenzo in 2006 forcibly retired Thomas J. Quinlan, pastor of Holy Family Catholic Church in Virginia Beach for a history of using offensive language during mass.
 The situation had culminated with what DiLorenzo termed a sacrilegious reference to Mary, mother of Jesus, by Quinlan at a Christmas Eve mass.

 DiLorenzo moved his residence from Cathedral Place in Richmond to Midlothian.
 Some Catholics raised questions about the move and see it as a way to distance himself from his flock.
 But DiLorenzo responded that he is only 25 minutes away from the diocesan offices and that the move saved the diocese money: "Do I need to live in a three-story building by myself?
 I don't think so."
 The three-story house was turned into offices for those working in a building that the diocese was renting for $35,000 a year.
 "We saved ourselves thirty-some thousand a year," said DiLorenzo, "and I moved to Midlothian, a very quiet place."